 The Peer Review Process and Evaluation Committee

-Peer review of all eligible applications will be conducted by a scientific review committee comprised of CCS members.
-Reviewers are selected for their expertise in cardiac arrhythmias.
+Peer review of all eligible applications will be conducted by a scientific review committee comprised of CCS members selected for their subject matter expertise.
 All eligible proposals will be reviewed by at least two members of the peer review committee.

 If you have any questions or require support preparing or submitting your application, please email firstname.lastname@example.org.

 The Canadian Cardiovascular Society, Heart & Stroke / Richard LewarCentre of Excellence in Cardiovascular Research, and the BI-Lilly Alliance are proud to support the CCS-HSRLCE-BI-Lilly Cardiometabolic Research Award.
 With this award, we hope to further research on the link between cardiovascular disease in diabetes to improve thelives of Canadians who are affected by these conditions, and their families